tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/腾讯云游戏多媒体引擎GME服务等级协议_intl.md

 | ≥ 90% and <   95%                           | 30% of the   monthly service fee |
 | < 90%                                       | 50% of the   monthly service fee |

-3.2. **Time Limit for Compensation Application**
+## 3.2 Time Limit for Compensation Application

-3.2.1 If the Service Availability for a Service Month fails to meet the aforementioned Service Availability standard, you may apply for compensation through (and only through) the support ticket system under your relevant account after the fifth (5th) business day of the month immediately following such Service Month.
+1. If the Service Availability for a Service Month fails to meet the aforementioned Service Availability standard, you may apply for compensation through (and only through) the support ticket system under your relevant account after the fifth (5th) business day of the month immediately following such Service Month.
 Tencent Cloud will verify and ascertain your application upon receipt of such application.
 If there is any dispute over the calculation of the Service Availability for a Service Month, both parties agree that the back-end record of Tencent Cloud will prevail.

-3.2.2 You should apply for such compensation no later than sixty (60) calendar days following the expiration of the applicable Service Month in which the Service Availability fails to meet the standard.
+2. You should apply for such compensation no later than sixty (60) calendar days following the expiration of the applicable Service Month in which the Service Availability fails to meet the standard.
 If you fail to make any application within such period, or make the application after such period, or make the application by any means other than that agreed herein, it shall be deemed that you have voluntarily waived your right to apply for such compensation and any other rights you may have against Tencent Cloud, in which case Tencent Cloud has the right to reject your application for compensation and not to make any compensation to you.

-4. **Release of Liabilities**
+## 4. Release of Liabilities

 If the Service is unavailable due to any of the following reasons, the corresponding Service Downtime shall not be counted towards Service unavailability period, and is not eligible for compensation by Tencent Cloud, and Tencent Cloud will not be held liable to you: